gbdevw/kubernetes-webservices-springboot-apachecxf/README.md

 mvn test
 ```

-Or use a tool like SoapUI
+Or create a client or use a tool like SoapUI